Spencer Chandra Herbert: 41st Parliament

 Chandra Herbert sought re-election in the 2017 British Columbia general election and faced BC Liberal Nigel Elliott, BC Green James Marshall, and Libertarian John Clarke.
 He won with slightly more than 60% of the vote.
 His party began the 41st Parliament of British Columbia as the Official Opposition but the BC Liberal minority government lost a confidence vote and, effective July 2017, the BC NDP formed a minority government based on a confidence-and-supply agreement with the BC Green Party.
 Premier John Horgan created the Rental Housing Task Force consisting of Chandra Herbert and fellow MLAs Ronna-Rae Leonard and Adam Olsen to report to Minister of Municipal Affairs and Housing Selina Robinson with recommendations to review and update the provincial government's residential tenancy laws and policies, which had not been changed substantially in 16 years.
 Beginning in June 2018, the task force traveled to 10 cities across the province and provided a suite of recommendations in December to mixed reviews.

+Allegations of improper use of public funds

+In 2023, Chandra Herbert faced allegations of improper use of public funds and failure to report his residency to his constituents.
+It was reported that he had claimed over $70,000 in travel expenses, including flights, hotels, and meals, over a two-year period.
+Chandra Herbert defended his expenses as necessary for his work as an MLA and committee chair.
+He noted that his expenses had been audited and approved by the Legislative Assembly's financial officers.